 SEX-ED + has developed a process that is respectful of the model’s privacy and at no point does anyone come into visual or tactile contact with the model’s genitals…Oh and…no need to send dick pics our way, that’s definitely not the way we recruit!

-When you buy a SEX-ED + object, chances are you will receive it …in a beautiful shoe-box.
-Or else, but it will for sure have been recycled and re-used.
+When you buy a SEX-ED + object, chances are you will receive it …in a beautiful re-used shoe-box.
 SEX-ED + manufacturing process requires the use of plastic, silicone and single use items like vinyl gloves.
-To compensate, SEX-ED + do not use additional plastic, that’s why the tools come into hand sewn pouches and each expedition box is recycled.
-A drop in the ocean, but at least it’s not a plastic drop!
+To compensate, SEX-ED + does not use additional plastic, that’s why the tools come into hand sewn pouches and each expedition box is re-used.
+It’s a drop in the ocean, but at least it’s not a plastic drop!